andres20980/kasten-docs/docs/api.md

 The simplest way to use the API is through kubectl.
 To understand the API better refer to the following:
 © Copyright 2017-2024, Kasten, Inc.
+### latest_api_auditconfigs.md
+## AuditConfigsï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Creating an Audit Config
+Updating an Audit Config
+Deleting an Audit Config
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+Creating an Audit Config
+Updating an Audit Config
+Deleting an Audit Config
+- Creating an Audit Config
+- Updating an Audit Config
+- Deleting an Audit Config
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- AuditConfigs
+An AuditConfig custom resource (CR) is used to send Veeam Kasten audit event logs to a cloud object store by using a reference to a Location Profile.
+### Creating an Audit Configï
+When creating an AuditConfig, you first need to create a Location Profile that points to a cloud object store.
+With a Location Profile already defined, you can now create an Audit Config by executing the following commands:
+The AuditConfig can assume four different statuses:
+Status
+Meaning
+Pending
+Created and waiting for Location
+Profile
+UpdateRequested
+Audit Config or Location Profile has changed DeleteRequested
+Stop sending logs to this Location Profile
+Success
+Sending logs to this Location Profile
+### Updating an Audit Configï
+To update an AuditConfig, edit the spec portion using your preferred method for submitting resource changes with kubectl.
+Once the change is submitted, Veeam Kasten will re-validate the audit config and update .status.validation accordingly.
+This action will trigger the extended audit mechanism to update and send logs to the updated Location Profile.
+### Deleting an Audit Configï
+You can delete an AuditConfig using the following command:
+This action will trigger the extended audit mechanism to stop sending logs to this Location Profile.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_concepts.md
 ## API Conceptsï
 - Veeam Kasten Disaster Recovery